John Thune

-In 2024, Thune was elected Senate Republican leader, succeeding Mitch McConnell.

 Early life and education

 Thune was born in Pierre, South Dakota, on January 7, 1961.
 He is the son of Yvonne Patricia (née Bodine) and Harold Richard Thune.
 Harold Thune was a fighter pilot in the Pacific theater during World War II who flew the Grumman F6F Hellcat; he was awarded the Distinguished Flying Cross after shooting down four enemy planes.
-Harold Thune flew his missions off the USS Intrepid.
 Thune's paternal grandfather, Nicholas Thune, emigrated to the United States from Norway in 1906; he partnered with his brother to run a chain of hardware stores in South Dakota.
 Nicholas Thune changed his last name to Thune from Gjelsvik because he was told by immigration officers that the name Gjelsvik was too hard to pronounce.
 Thune's maternal grandfather was from Ontario, Canada, and his mother was born in Saskatchewan.

 Thune was a star athlete in high school, active in basketball, track, and football.
 He graduated from Jones County High School in 1979.
 Thune played college basketball at Biola University in California; he graduated from Biola in 1983 with a Bachelor of Arts degree in business.
 He received a Master of Business Administration degree from the University of South Dakota in 1984.